ebosetalee/fast-track-quiz/README.md

 quiz cli # To view usage and various commands quiz cli register # save user progress to local db quiz cli questions # view all questions quiz cli start # start or continues from where I left off quiz cli answer -a A  # answer question by choosing option "A" quiz cli stats # Result statistics
 ```

+#### IMPROVEMENTS
+- Add test cases